neurosyntax/pakkun/README.md

 # Pakkun
 ### Essentially a refactored github-scraper.
 Currently, does not have the GitHub API features, but will add these soon.
-That repo really need refactoring...
+That repo really needed refactoring...

 # Pakkun![Go gopher](./images/gopherbelly50.jpg)